objn/prepare_Kohya_ss/README.md

-# prepare_Kohya_ss
+# Prepare Folder Kohya_ss
-create a structure folder for train model kohya_ss
+Prepare structure folder for train model kohya_ss to you Making your like is easy!!